laila

 nsf graduate research fellow

 My name is Laila Johnston (she/her).
-I am a Cognitive Science PhD Student at Brown University primarily advised by Roman Feiman, as well as a NSF Graduate Research Fellow.
+I am a Cognitive Science PhD Student at Brown University advised by Roman Feiman and also working with Ellie Pavlick.
 I received my B.S. in Mathematics with minors in Computer Science and Philosophy from the University of Central Florida.

-Since August 2021, I have been working in the CoCoSci Group at MIT with Max Siegel, Josh Tenenbaum, and Tobi Gerstenberg researching conceptual reasoning within probabilistic programs and large language models.
+Before starting my PhD, I worked in the CoCoSci Group at MIT with Max Siegel, Josh Tenenbaum, and Tobi Gerstenberg researching conceptual reasoning within probabilistic programs and large language models, in the domain of tug-of-war games.
 Before that, I worked with David Danks researching individual differences in causal learning and building models of causal inference learning (see our cogsci paper!).

-Broadly, I conduct research at the intersection of cognitive science, computer science, mathematics, and philosophy.
-Currently, I have been very interested in the computational mechanisms of human question asking.
-How can we create computational models that form questions as flexibly and easily as humans do?
-And can questions provide insights into how humans change their world models? (see my NSF GRFP research proposal for more details).
+My research centers around understanding the computational mechanisms of how humans use ad-hoc contextual information to determine what is revelant (i.e. the frame problem).
+Currently, I am researching how people generate linguistic alternatives and what computational process can explain which alternatives enrich the meaning of an utterance.
+I am also very interested in the mechanisms of human question asking.
+How can we create models that form questions as flexibly and easily as humans do?
+Can questions provide insights into how humans change their world models? (see my NSF GRFP research proposal for more details).

 On my free time, I enjoy playing pickleball, salsa dancing, hiking/backpacking, film photography, and going to jazz concerts.
 I also enjoy spending too much money on vinyl and buying more books than I could ever read.